 - Career—students are often undecided about what to do after graduation.
 The HEOP staff will assist you in making career choices.
 Career counseling will help you select the necessary courses to prepare for employment or postgraduate study.

 Financial Support Services

 Students admitted through HEOP will receive the following financial benefits:

-- Comprehensive financial aid package for commuter students only
+- Comprehensive financial aid package

 - Free monthly MTA MetroCard